-When you want to have your stationary prop move, then you are going to need some of our pneumatic solenoids.
 Our pneumatic solenoids go hand in hand with our double acting cylinders to give you that unbelievable, eerie movement that the big time Hollywood props have.
 We sell everything from the simple 2 way pneumatic solenoids to the mega 4 way pneumatic solenoids, and you cant beat the prices either.
 Our 2 way is only $19.75 and our 4 way pneumatic solenoids are amazingly only $24.99.
 This allows you to have lots of scary animated props throughout your creepy Halloween haunted house.

 If you are not someone who regularly works on mechanical objects like cars or props than you are probably asking yourself what is a solenoid, and why do I need one?
 What is a solenoid?
 Well the answer is really simple really, it is an electrical switch that when activated tells your air valves when to open and close, which in turn pushes air into your cylinders or "muscles", and propels them back and forth or in and out.
 There are different types of pneumatic solenoids too, so when you are asking what is a solenoid, you have to ask if you need one that is simple like a 2 way or a more complex one like the 4 way.
 If you are wanting to use these with a cylinder than you need a 3 way or better, since the 2 ways will not work with them unless it has a built in exhaust port, some place for the air to go, otherwise the air gets trapped inside the cylinder and will not retract.
 But 2 ways are really good to use to spit fluid onto your guests since it does not need to retract to do that, it is all one way, like a water hose.
 So the next thing you are probably asking when it comes to what is a solenoid is why is a 3 way or 4 way better?
 Well the 3 and 4 ways can work with the double acting cylinders since they have exhaust ports built in.
 3 way solenoids have a air input, an air outlet and a exhaust port.
 Whereas a 4 way has 1 port for air to go in from the compressor, 2 ports pushing air into your props, and 2 exhaust ports.
 4 ways are great too because they switch the air flow from going into the top of the cylinder to the bottom of the cylinder which gives it that really fast in and out motion.